santhosh-tekuri/jsonschema/README.md

 - relative-json-pointer
 - uri-template (limited validation)

-Developers can register their own formats using package "github.com/santhosh-tekuri/jsonschema/formats".
+Developers can register their own formats by adding them to `jsonschema.Formats` map.

 "base64" contentEncoding is supported.
-Custom decoders can be registered using package "github.com/santhosh-tekuri/jsonschema/decoders".
+Custom decoders can be registered by adding them to `jsonschema.Decoders` map.

 "application/json" contentMediaType is supported.
-Custom mediatypes can be registered using package "github.com/santhosh-tekuri/jsonschema/mediatypes".
+Custom mediatypes can be registered by adding them to `jsonschema.MediaTypes` map.

 ## ValidationError